 There are various more detailed ways of filling out this idea of non-reductive physicalism.
 A common feature is the requirement that special properties should metaphysically supervene on physical properties, in the sense that any two beings who share the realizing physical properties will necessarily share the same special properties, even though the physical properties which so realize the special ones can be different in different beings.
 This arguably ensures that nothing more is required for any specific instantiation of a special property than its physical realization—even God could not have created your brain states without thereby creating your feelings—yet avoids any reductive identification of special properties with physical ones.
 (This is a rough sketch of the supervenience formulation of physicalism.
 For more see Stoljar 2015.)

-Some philosophers object that non-reductive physicalism does not in fact satisfy the original motivation for physicalism, on the grounds that it does not really reconcile the efficacy of mental and other special causes with the causal closure thesis (Kim 1998; Robb and Heil 2014: Section 6).
+Some philosophers object that non-reductive physicalism does not in fact satisfy the original motivation for physicalism, on the grounds that it does not really reconcile the efficacy of mental and other special causes with the causal closure thesis (Kim 1998, Robb and Heil 2014: Section 6).
 According to non-reductive physicalism, special properties are not type-identical with any strictly physical properties, even though they supervene on them.
-But this then seems to imply that any given special cause will be distinguishable from the physical cause that realizes it, to the extent that it involves the instantiation of a different property.
+And this then seems to imply that any given special cause will be distinct from the physical cause that realizes it, since it involves the instantiation of a different property.
 (The property of thinking about the square root of two is definitely a different property from the neural property that realizes it in me, say, since another being could share the former property without sharing the latter.)